ZavNatalia/nextjs-blog/posts/next-js-14.md

 5,000 integration tests for next dev are now passing with Turbopack, our underlying Rust engine.
 These tests include 7 years of bug fixes and reproductions.

-While testing on vercel.com, a large Next.js application, we've seen:
+While testing on [Vercel](https://vercel.com "Vercel provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web."), a large Next.js application, we've seen:

 * Up to **53.3%** faster local server startup
 * Up to **94.7%** faster code updates with Fast Refresh